sunfishcode/design/TextFormat.md

 ## Push and pop

+Note: Push/pop is a particularly experimental piece of this proposal.
+The proposal works without it, and the initial Firefox implementation does not include it.
+It makes some kinds of code more readable, and provides a consistent way to support a spectrum of views on WebAssembly ranging from one-instruction-per-line to maximum nesting, however it is unfamiliar many people, and it does come with some non-obvious limitations, so its overall value is unclear.

+That said, here's the idea, for what it's worth:

-Normally, the preferred way to split up a large expression tree would be to simply assign some subtrees to their own local variables.
-Of course compilers can optimize them away as needed.
+In a normal programming language, the preferred way to split up a large expression tree would be to simply assign some subtrees to their own local variables.
+Of course compilers can optimize them away as needed, so there's no reason not to do this.

-However, in wasm, introducing locals like that increases code size, so compilers producing wasm aren't going to do that.
-There will be a lot of code in the wild with very large monolithic trees.
-Binary->text translation can't introduce local variables, because that would make binary->text->binary lossy.
+However in wasm, introducing locals increases code size, so compilers producing wasm aren't going to do that.
+There will be a lot of code in the wild with very large monolithic trees, because compilers will be writing code that way to minimize code size.
+And, binary->text translation can't introduce local variables, because that would make binary->text->binary lossy.

 The solution proposed here: `push` and `pop`. `push` pushes subtrees onto a